conradakunga/Blog/_posts/2021-09-28-30-days-of-net-6-day-12-collection-count-performance-improvement.md

 However there are cases where the runtime will actually have to enumerate the collection to determine the number of items.

-It is for this reason that a new method has been introduced to try and quickly establish the count int the fastest way possible - [TryGetNonEnumeratedCount](https://docs.microsoft.com/en-us/dotnet/api/system.linq.enumerable.trygetnonenumeratedcount?view=net-6.0)
+It is for this reason that a new method has been introduced to **try** and quickly establish the count.
+If it is possible, the method returns `true` and returns the count as an `out` variable.

+If it is **not** possible the method returns `false` and a **zero** as the count in the out variable.

+The method is named [TryGetNonEnumeratedCount](https://docs.microsoft.com/en-us/dotnet/api/system.linq.enumerable.trygetnonenumeratedcount?view=net-6.0)

 You invoke it as follows: